genner-lab/Masoko-eDNA-population-structure/README.md

 MassokoContext/MaxLight.txt

-***
+---

-AlleleSummaryData.xlsx Summary data of eDNA and fish allele frequencies
+MassokoAlleles/AlleleSummaryData.xlsx Summary data of eDNA and fish allele frequencies

+---

 **scripts**

+---

 KrakenUniq_code.sh  Runs KrakenUniq for on each of the ONT fastq output from guppy